 - 1,496 people received information and referral services from Disability Rights South Carolina.

-- 205 free or reduced-rate mediations for parties with low incomes were provided by the Upstate Mediation Center.
+- 329 free or reduced-rate mediations for parties with low incomes were provided by the Upstate Mediation Center.

-- $100,000+ in child support secured by Lowcountry Legal Volunteers.
+- $100,000+ in child support was secured by Lowcountry Legal Volunteers.

-- 30 tracts of land titles were resolved by the Center for Heirs’ Property, with the total assessed value of the land over $2 million.
+- 30 tracts of land titles were resolved by the Center for Heirs’ Property, with the total assessed value of the land at over $2 million.

 - 800+ attendees were provided 18 different types of legal training courses through the SC Coalition Against Domestic Violence and Sexual Assault.